AdrianAntico/prettydoc/README.md

+## This repo is a direct copy of prettydoc.
+I added a new theme called remixautoml that can be used if you install this version

 ## Creating Pretty Documents From R Markdown

 > Have you ever tried to find a lightweight yet nice theme for the R Markdown